Froth is a small live lexical language for programmable devices.

 Built For Real Boards

-On this site, that protoboard is introduced as the Froth Machine : the display, joystick, knobs, and small game-shaped workflow you can learn in a workshop without reading low-level board reference first.
+On this site, the protoboard introduced as the Froth Machine is covered.
+It was designed for a workshop at NYC Resistor, and I am actively using it to demonstrate Froth: the display, joystick, knobs, and small game-shaped workflow allow you to learn in a workshop without reading low-level board reference first.

 Start Here